Bronchopulmonary Dysplasia (BPD)

 Good nutrition is crucial to help the newborn’s lungs grow and to keep the new lung tissue healthy.
 Newborns are fed an increased number of calories each day to help their lungs heal and grow.

 Because fluid tends to accumulate in the inflamed lungs, sometimes the daily intake of fluids is restricted.
-Medications called diuretics may be used to help the newborn's kidneys remove the excess fluid into the urine.
+Medications called diuretics may be used to help the newborn's kidneys remove the excess fluid in the urine.

 Newborns who have advanced bronchopulmonary dysplasia may need ongoing supplemental oxygen.
 If a ventilator is needed for a long time, they may need to have a tube to the ventilator inserted through a surgically made opening in the windpipe called a tracheostomy.